GreenFlag31/tooltip-library/README.md

 # Style customisation

-Instead of changing style thourgh a dedicated API with limited options, this library let the total control to the user over the styling possibilities.
-Create a new `.css` (or preprocessor) file, and import it in your `styles.css` file at root.
-The class to override is `ngx-tooltip` in a paragraph.
+Instead of changing style thourgh a dedicated API with limited options, this library let the total control over the styling possibilities to the user.
+(Recommanded) Create a new `.css` (or preprocessor) file, and import it in your `styles.css` file at root.
+The class to override is `ngx-tooltip` inside a paragraph.

 ```css
 header p.ngx-tooltip {